polidore/node-benchme/README.md

   console.log("Benchme stats: %j",s);
 });

-//some other place in your code that manages these var benchme = require('benchme');
+//some other place in your code that manages these globally var benchme = require('benchme');
 benchme.on('reset', function(name,s) {
   console.log("The %s timer has a new sample period: %j",name,s);